msp-strath/three-times/content/index.md

 2. Then Dafny
 3. Then Idris

-> **Note**
+**Note**
-> :  that not all concepts will be a direct transfer from one language to the other.
+:  that not all concepts will be a direct transfer from one language to the other.

 At the end of these notes are a series of larger exercises taken from, gifted, from Strathclyde's own:

-> CS260 Functional Thinking
+**CS260 Functional Thinking**

 Although we list the topics below, they are also listed in the sidebar to the left (`<-`).

+## Thanks

+Thanks to Bob Atkey for delivering a set of very impressive interactive notes for [CS208](https://personal.cis.strath.ac.uk/robert.atkey/cs208/).
+I have stolen many a good idea from them!